 The first day sets the tone with a drive through Loch Lomond & The Trossachs National Park.
 Here, we get the lush, rolling scenery that Scotland is famous for.
 The highlight for many is Glencoe, a mountain pass known for its striking cliffs and history—specifically the infamous 1692 massacre of Clan Macdonald, which adds a layer of somber history to your awe-inspiring surroundings.

 We loved the way the guide brought these places to life with stories and insights, making the scenery more meaningful.
 After a lunch break, you’ll pass Britain’s highest mountain, Ben Nevis, and see the Five Sisters of Kintail, providing plenty of photo opportunities.
-The day wraps up with a visit to Eilean Donan Castle, a picture-perfect fortress that looks like it’s straight out of a fairytale.
+The day wraps up with a visit to Eilean Donan Castle, a picture-great fortress that looks like it’s straight out of a fairytale.

 This first day is about setting the scene—spectacular landscapes, a dose of history, and a relaxed pace.
 The included stops are brief enough to keep the day lively but not exhausting, and you’ll get plenty of chances to stretch and take photos.